Broken-spearr-46/Practice/README.md

 ## practice
-this repo is for my practice in coding
+this repo is for my practice in coding in any language